 For information on Jazz Voice Auditions for admission to a degree program, see the Jazz Voice Auditions page.
 For the most current information, photos, videos, etc., visit and "Like" the UNT Vocal Jazz Facebook page at: https://www.facebook.com/UNTVocalJazz

-Degrees: Jazz Vocal Performance is one of three areas of degree emphasis at the Bachelors, Masters, and Doctoral (DMA) levels.
-Within the undergraduate and graduate degree programs, students are involved in private applied lessons, recitals, vocal jazz forum, and the vocal jazz ensemble program.
+Degrees: Jazz Vocal Performance is a degree path at the Bachelors, Masters, and Doctoral (DMA) levels.
+Within the undergraduate and graduate degree programs, students are involved in private applied lessons, small ensemble performing and recording experiences, recitals, vocal jazz forum, and vocal jazz ensembles.

 Program of Study

-In both the Bachelor and Master of Music Jazz Studies degrees, singers study the traditions and techniques of vocal jazz performance (both solo and group), jazz aural and keyboard skills, jazz theory and arranging, as well as courses in jazz history.
+In both the Bachelor and Master of Music Jazz Studies degrees, singers study and experience both the traditions and modern practices of vocal jazz performance (in both solo and ensemble settings), songwriting, vocal pedagogy, jazz aural and keyboard skills, jazz theory and arranging, as well as courses in jazz history.
 In addition to jazz courses and ensembles, undergraduates must satisfy College of Music and University Core requirements.

 Vocal jazz majors are expected to participate in a jazz ensemble every semester.

-• Undergraduate vocal jazz students study jazz voice with a Graduate Teaching Fellow during their first four semesters of applied voice.
-Following a successful Upper Division Examination (UDE), students study with one of the senior faculty (either Rosana Eckert or Jennifer Barnes).
+• Undergraduate vocal jazz students study jazz voice with one of the outstanding Graduate Teaching Fellows during their first four semesters of applied study.
+Following a successful Upper Division Examination (UDE), students study with one of the senior faculty (Jennifer Barnes, Rosana Eckert or Brian Piper).
 The senior recital occurs in the 8th semester.

 • Graduate students pursuing the Master of Music in Jazz Studies have four semesters of vocal jazz applied study.
 The graduate recital occurs in the fourth semester.